 - Following the successful online Teen Astronomy Café on 9 May on the expanding Universe with the Vera C. Rubin Observatory.
 A virtual Teen Astronomy Café on exoplanets is planned on 27 June.

 The astronomical community is honored to have the opportunity to conduct astronomical research on Iolkam Du’ag (Kitt Peak) in Arizona, on Mauna Kea in Hawai‘i, and on Cerro Tololo and Cerro Pachón in Chile.
 We recognize and acknowledge the very significant cultural role and reverence that these sites have to the Tohono O’odham Nation, to the indigenous Hawaiian community and to the indigenous peoples in Chile.

-To develop a strong community engagement system requires NCOA to identify the stakeholders and partners necessary to achieve our overall mission and to identify specific audiences and their specific needs to which NCOA can skillfully contribute.
-For example, NCOA is committed to the preservation of dark skies around our observing facilities to maintain our research productivity.
-To achieve this goal, NCOA partners with research and education organizations and co-develops programs with our partners that can collectively advance us towards our shared goal of dark night skies optimized for research work, for the appreciation of the public, for preservation of health and energy, and even for economic growth through astro-tourism.
+To develop a strong community engagement system requires NOIRLab to identify the stakeholders and partners necessary to achieve our overall mission and to identify specific audiences and their specific needs to which NOIRLab can skillfully contribute.
+For example, NOIRLab is committed to the preservation of dark skies around our observing facilities to maintain our research productivity.
+To achieve this goal, NOIRLab partners with research and education organizations and co-develops programs with our partners that can collectively advance us towards our shared goal of dark night skies optimized for research work, for the appreciation of the public, for preservation of health and energy, and even for economic growth through astro-tourism.

-Under NCOA all education, public engagement and communication at Gemini, NOAO and LSST Operations are merged into a shared services unit called Communications, Outreach, and Education (COE).
+Under NOIRLab all education, public engagement and communication at Gemini, former NOAO and Vera C. Rubin Observatory Operations are merged into a shared services unit called Communications, Education & Engagement (CEE).